Argonne-National-Laboratory/DSP/README.md

 ### Build essentials

+#### Using ./get.essentials script to install the build essential packages

-Note that you can run the apt-get commands to install the packages required for DSP by
+You can run the apt-get commands to install the packages required for DSP by
 ```bash
 ./get.essentials
 ```

+#### Manual installation of the build essential packages

-If you have already done ./get.essentials, then you can ignore this section and directly go to [External software packages](#External).
+If you have used ./get.essentials, then you can ignore this section and directly go to [External software packages](#External).
 Before using apt-get, please update the package list by typing
 ```bash
 sudo apt-get update
 ```